cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Site User I can open up a product page so that I can view more details
+As a Site User I can open up a product page so that I can view more details.

+* Acceptance Criteria:
     * User can select a product and be directed to a details page
     * User is presented with expanded details of the product on a dedicated page
 ___